 |

-in Summerton,
+Two more murals in Summerton,

 May 2007, are the 15th and 16th.

-The Patriot
+The Patriot and The

-and The Redcoat
+Redcoat

-Marion’s militia crossed the Santee swamps and
+Francis Marion’s militia crossed the Santee

-controlled the supply routes to Camden.
-Marion's
+and Loyalists and controlled the supply routes

-militia included black, white and red men.
-This patriot
+white and red men.
+This patriot represents

-and was the lifelong body servant of General Marion.
+was the lifelong body servant of General Marion.
 The Redcoats

 pursued and did not capture the Swamp Fox.
 The Patriots